 Don’t fall into the trap of thinking that just because someone has a hot body and is popular on Instagram, that they are qualified to coach and teach others.
 The most knowledgeable coaches are constantly learning, and often have a university degree or a certificate from a nationally recognized agency.
 Their education should require several months or even years of study.
 Health science is always evolving, so it’s important they stay up-to-date by attending conferences, reading, and belonging to different groups.
-I belong to the American Council on Exercise, an organization which requires me to take continual education credits to prevent my knowledge from becoming outdated.
-Otherwise, I lose my certifications.

 Bottom line: You want a coach whose knowledge is rooted in science and tested through direct and often personal experience, not woo-woo articles on the Internet or bro advice passed around the gym.
 You should be comfortable asking questions and getting intelligent answers.
 If they can’t provide a clear and simple explanation for doing something, they probably don’t understand it themselves.